-We encourage you to become involved with the UC San Diego Division of Geriatrics and Gerontology and join us in helping older adults live their best lives longer.
+We encourage you to become involved with the UC San Diego Division of Geriatrics, Gerontology and Palliative Care.

-Below are some of the giving opportunities for our current and future projects.
+Below are some of the giving opportunities for our current and future projects focused on geriatrics and gerontology.
 By supporting our efforts, you can ensure that our research, education programs, and clinical care keep pace with the needs of our community and remain strong.
 We would be happy to discuss any of these areas in further detail or explore new ideas other than those mentioned below based on individual philanthropic interests.

 ADVANCING HEALTH CARE

 As we age, we all deserve safe, high-quality health care that is based on what matters most to each of us as individuals and is delivered reliably in every setting.
 Locally, UC San Diego Health is leading this effort by striving to become an Age-Friendly Health System based on a national initiative.

 As part of the initiative, UC San Diego Health is implementing a set of evidence-based interventions designed to improve care for older patients known as the “4Ms” – What Matters, Medication, Mentation, and Mobility.
 The ultimate goal?
 Age-friendly care provided every day to every older adult patient.
 Our involvement within this national initiative is providing us with valuable tools to meet this goal; however, additional resources are needed to help us initiate this process and prove we can transform our entire healthcare system.